Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 11-6-08.
 I arrived back at the Pearl late this morning.
 Since the visit will be short, I was hoping to squeeze in an extra morning by driving straight through from Virginia, but I got tired during the night, had to pull over to rest, and didn't arrive until late morning.
 Bob from Oregon is in for a visit.
 We hiked out to Tree 6 late in the afternoon, but it was unseasonably warm and there was little bird activity.

 11-7-08.
 I began my search for ivorybills in the Pearl three years ago today.
-Last year, Bob participated in the search for cavities and foraging sign in the Choctawhatchee with Geoff Hill's group.
-This morning, we found some foraging sign that Bob considers as interesting as anything that he saw in the Choctawhatchee.
-The foraging involved mostly stripping of the outer bark as in
+This morning, we found some interesting foraging sign that involved mostly stripping of the outer bark as in

 this example.
 The bark appeared to be tight as illustrated in

 this example.
 The extensive nature of the foraging is reminiscent of the foraging that I found last January, which preceded the sighting in February and the video in March.
-The new foraging sign is near our best tree in the hardwood zone.
-It appears fresh and was definitely done since the visit in October.
+The new foraging sign appears fresh and was definitely done since the visit in October.
 In the same area, I noticed an interesting

 twisted tree.